-Make a GParted Live USB Flash Drive
+Make a GParted Live USB Bootable Flash Drive

 Make a GParted Live USB flash drive using YUMI to perform the task.
 Easily Create a GParted Live USB from Windows.
 GParted is a popular graphical partition editor headed by Curtis Gedak.
 This powerful tool that can be used to create, reorganize, and or delete disk partitions.
 Other Key features include the ability to create multiple partitions, enable or disable the boot flag, resize a partition, format, and much more.